Q. Why is this not a fork of BCash?

 Q. I want to premine my fork.
 How do I do that?

-A. Do not tell anyone about your fork coin until it has already forked.
+A2.
+If you have already forked, do not tell anyone about your fork coin until it has already forked.
 Once it forks, mine the desired number of blocks yourself, before making the client available to the public.

 Note that some people find this questionable in ethics.